-Of the achievements of the Covenant of Lisei at the end of the Second Age, all thaumaturges of Osmer are aware, being wildly celebrated.
-The statues of .
-However, one of the better known legend is never told out loud, ever only whispered.
+Of the achievements of the Covenant of Lisei at the end of the Second Age, all thaumaturges of Osmer are aware of.
+The statues of those fabled heroes stand high above for all to see. under their presence, those mythical deeds are vividly celebrated.
+However, one of the better-known legends is never told out loud, ever only whispered.
 It is a cautionary tale to all conjurers, a reminder of the dangers of magic.
 Of how easily one can slip into the ever falling blackness without even noticing, their mind and body warped into a sadistic mockery of its original form.
 As with so much from that time, the past lives of the Covenant mages are a mystery.
-Notwithstanding, it is very clear that he was one of Lisei‘s first, a much cherished friend and confident, an idealist with a burning desire for peace as much as any other living being.
+Notwithstanding, it is very clear that he was one of Lisei‘s first, a much-cherished friend and confidant, an idealist with a burning desire for peace as much as any other living being.
 The tale of Voltokaar, whose dabbling into the proscribed arts of necromancy and reanimation lead to his demise, betrayal, and merciful death at the hand of the Covenant’s leader, is a warning.
 As “To Peer into Worlds Unfit for Ephemeral Beings” does not come without grave menace.

 Necromancer by Jason Nguyen